restarian/brace_document/docs_raw/synopsis.md

 * Requires nodejs version 6 or greater

 ### What it is
-##### Brace document serves as a platform to generate/modify document pages without using special syntax.
+##### Brace Document serves as a platform to generate/modify document pages without using special syntax.
 It does this by creating a structure object which is representative of the document pages hierarchy.
 It also creates a data object which contains the individual document page content and meta data.
 These objects (*structure* and *data*), are then passed to available plugins to be modified before returning back to be used with writing out the new document pages.

 ### Idempotent